Tirzepatide

 Important Disclaimer

 This material is provided strictly for educational and informational purposes related to peptide research and metabolic compounds.
-Tirzepatide is a potent biologically active medication with potentially significant physiological effects and side effects.
+Tirzepatide is a potent biologically active medication capable of significantly altering appetite regulation, glucose metabolism, gastrointestinal function, and body composition.
 Information presented here should not be interpreted as medical advice, treatment recommendations, or encouragement of unsupervised use.

 • Vial Size: 60 mg